ozaydinnelif/ticketcinema/README.md

 - **HTML/CSS/JavaScript:** 🖥️ Frontend technologies for building the user interface.
 - **Bootstrap:** 📱 Frontend framework for designing responsive and mobile-first websites.

-## DEMO 🎬

-Explore the application in action by watching the video demonstration available on [YouTube](https://youtu.be/md3oHAhkOto).

 ## INSTALLATION ⚙️